Drew Barrymore on this election: 'There's so much at stake'

 The actress has been on a mission to get young voters to the polls since making her documentary, "The Best Place to Start" in 2003.
 Barrymore tells CNN that for the millennials who think their vote doesn't count, they're wrong.

 "[Whoever gets elected] affects everything," she said.
-"Where you shop, the air you breathe, the way you sleep, all these things aren't affected by voting."
+"You really do convince yourself that, where you shop, the air you breathe, the way you sleep, that all these things aren't affected by voting and they absolutely are."

 Barrymore, who cast her vote for the presidential election in early voting, said that this year's election is critical.